MicrosoftDocs/entra-docs/docs/external-id/customers/concept-multifactor-authentication-customers.md

 ## SMS-based authentication

 SMS is available at additional cost for second-factor verification in external tenants.
-Currently, SMS is not available for first-factor authentication in external tenants.
+Currently, SMS is not available for first-factor authentication or self-service password reset in external tenants.

 When SMS is enabled for MFA, users sign in with their primary method and are prompted to verify their identity with a code sent via text.
 They enter their phone number and receive an SMS with the verification code.